opendevstack/ods-mro-jenkins-shared-library/test/resources/README.md

 - JUnit XML mock data as provided in FixtureHelper
 - Unit tests in pltfmdev-demo-app-test

-Note: if mock Jira test cases are changed, these changes also need to be reflected in all other system listed above!
+Note: if mock Jira test cases are changed, these changes also need to be reflected in all other systems listed above!

 The test cases support different success scenarios:
 - Succeeded